This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 If you want to be sure an ecolodge is genuine you have to do a little digging.
 Once you come across one you like, research it.
 Familiarise yourself with their website and their policies.

 Most authentic ecolodges usually have a seal of approval from a recognised authority.
 Ones to look out for include the Global Sustainable Council, Green Seal and Green Key Global among others.

 Every ecolodge must have evidence of sustainability-focused initiatives, use renewable energy and be active in wildlife conservation to be truly authentic.
 You can read more about the importance of sustainable tourism here.

 10 of the best ecolodges in the world

-Here’s a list of some of the best eco stays across the globe:
+Here’s a list of some of the best eco stays and luxury eco resorts across the globe:

 Located in the scenic hills of Hoang Lien National Park, North Vietnam, Topas Ecolodge prides itself on its sustainability and protection of the local people.
 The lodge itself is made up of 33 individual mountain bungalows built in rustic-style single bedroom houses from local white granite.